Rex Chapman: Social media influencer

 Chapman has been labeled as a social media influencer for his activity on Twitter, with over a million followers.
 Chapman, however, does not agree with being labeled that way and commented in 2020, "I'm not even sure what that means...
 Me, an influencer?
 Man, I hope not."
 He first joined Twitter as part of his job as a broadcaster.
 He began attracting followers after posting a video of dolphins charging into a paddle boarder, the first in a series of "block or charge?" tweets.

 After previously declining any kind of sponsorship, during the COVID-19 pandemic Chapman was able to raise more than $150,000 to support those experiencing financial hardship.
 Despite his social media success, Chapman said he is glad that it was not around when he was a professional athlete.
 Since 2019, Chapman has been the television presenter of a Block or Charge show which appeared on Adult Swim, based on his tweets.
 He also hosts a podcast called The Rex Chapman Show, which debuted on Basketballnews.com on March 16, 2021, with friend and actor Josh Hopkins.

 Television

 In January 2022, CNN announced that Chapman will appear as a host on CNN+, the network's streaming platform.
-The show, simply titled Rex Chapman, premiered on April 4, 2022 and aired four episodes before the service shut down on April 28.
+The show, simply titled Rex Chapman, premiered on April 4, 2022, and aired four episodes before the service shut down on April 28.

 In March 2022, Chapman served as a studio analyst for coverage of the NCAA men's basketball tournament.

 In September 2022, entertainment business magazine Variety announced Chapman's podcast, “Charges with Rex Chapman”, would be turning into a TV show.
 Like the podcast, the new series will come from Portal A and Steve Nash's CTRL Media.

+Memoir

+In February 2024, Chapman's "blunt memoir about stardom, addiction, and American culture" It's Hard For Me To Live With Me was published.